aristanetworks/avd-workshops/workshops/ansible.md

 There is an extensive and very active user and development community with Ansible.
 The project itself is open source, with the GitHub repository available [here](https://github.com/ansible/ansible "Ansible on GitHub").
 The popularity of Ansible has led to broad vendor support, spanning multiple technology silos.
 Network, Compute, Storage, Cloud, Security, and more can all be automated via Ansible.

 Finally, all that is required to get started is a Linux host with Python installed.
-A single Ansible Control Node (ACN) can manage hundreds, or thousands, of endpoints.
+A single Ansible Control Node (ACN) can manage hundreds or thousands of endpoints.

 ???+ tip "Important Note Before Getting Started"